systemd/systemd/docs/PORTABLE_SERVICES.md

    `foobar@.{service|socket|target|timer|path}` as well as `foobar.*.{service|socket|target|timer|path}` and
    `foobar.{service|socket|target|timer|path}` are copied out.
-These unit files are placed in `/etc/systemd/system/` like regular unit files.
+These unit files are placed in `/etc/systemd/system.attached/` (which is part of the normal unit file search path of PID 1, and thus loaded exactly like regular unit files).
 Within the images the unit files are looked for at the usual locations, i.e. in `/usr/lib/systemd/system/` and `/etc/systemd/system/` and so on, relative to the image's root.

 3. For each such unit file a drop-in file is created.
-Let's say `foobar-waldo.service` was one of the unit files copied to `/etc/systemd/system/`, then a drop-in file `/etc/systemd/system/foobar-waldo.service.d/20-portable.conf` is created, containing a few lines of additional configuration:
+Let's say `foobar-waldo.service` was one of the unit files copied to `/etc/systemd/system.attached/`, then a drop-in file `/etc/systemd/system.attached/foobar-waldo.service.d/20-portable.conf` is created, containing a few lines of additional configuration:

    ```
    [Service]